-You'll be surprised at how easy it is to burn more calories.
-Just walk faster.
+You'll be surprised at how easy it is to burn more calories: vary your walking speed.

 The number of calories burned increases dramatically with just small increases in speed.
-Add another half mile per hour from 4.1 to 4.6 and the effect burns 32 percent more calories.
+Add another half mile per hour (ie. from 4.1 to 4.6 mph) and the effect burns 32 percent more calories.

-The critical pace to reach and exceed is 4 mph, according to Mark Fenton, walking guru and former Olympic speed walker.
-For every tenth you add beyond 4 mph, the caloric burn advantage begins to cascade.
-Exceed 5 mph, you burn more calories than if you were running.
+The critical pace to reach and exceed is 3-4 mph (varies according to your height and stride), according to Mark Fenton, walking guru and former Olympic speed walker.
+For every tenth of a mile faster above your normal target rate, the caloric burn advantage begins to cascade.
+Exceed 1 mph over your normal target speed and you burn more calories than if you were running.
 That's because running leaves you temporarily airborne, creating a pause in energy output, and your landing provides a spring for the next step.
 Fast walking requires steady muscular effort at every stage of movement.

 There are techniques to help you walk 4, 5 or even 6 mph.